jseparovic/edgeautossh/README.md

 Edge AutoSSH wrapper for reverse remote access

-This package uses supervisord to ensure autossh is running
+This package uses systemd to ensure autossh is running

 It has currently been tested on Centos 7